AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 **Resonance** refers to the natural evolution of living creatures existing in two or more kingdoms, integrating their traits and functions.
 Huma populations have coined many names for resonants based on their kingdom composition and characteristics.

 </details>

 <details open>
 <summary><h3>Historical Understanding</h3></summary>

-Toma’s timeline is divided into Lines, each concluding with a rotation shift of the <a href="World Gyre.html">World Gyre</a>:
+Toma's timeline is divided into Lines, each concluding with a rotation shift of the <a href="World Gyre.html">World Gyre</a>:

 - <a href="Taxotheir Line.html">Taxotheir Line</a>: Studied for its ties to early Huma governance, the remains and artifacts of this time are incredibly sought after by historians.
 This period of time is only known through this analytical observation, so the narrative is seen through many theories.
 For example, the roots of Purpose Taxonomy are commonly believed to have survived from this period to the current day, likely originating in a time of scientific and cultural renaissance.
 Consequently, there are many hypothesis regarding what happened to civilization.
 For this reason, there is thought to have been a great cataclysm that has since had its signs buried in rewritten history.
 The prevailing theory in Sol Unita's academic community is that the Taxotheir Line was marked by intense conflict over Hollow Resources.
 Although popular, there are strong points against this claim, as there are for many topics in the world of Toma.

 - <a href="Cel Blindbirth Line.html">Cel Blindbirth Line</a>: Nearing the end of this cataclysm, Celia and Primordials quickly began to dominate the overground.
 Huma populations slowly became the crossfire for a war between these growing kingdoms, forcing Huma societies to reposition underground as the conflicts ramped to heights never observed before.
 During this time in the subterrain, the Huma population fell steadily, eventually reaching just 4% of the original population before making a recovery in the next line.

-- <a href="Line from Few.html">Line from Few</a>: Societies slowly began to emerge from their age-long refuge in Endem as Celia’s dominance reached its climax come the World Gyre's shift.
+- <a href="Line from Few.html">Line from Few</a>: Societies slowly began to emerge from their age-long refuge in Endem as Celia's dominance reached its climax come the World Gyre's shift.
 Societies like the Scepitath (now Sol Unita) and the Branches of Concordia (from Esterik/Esteran Leredith) formed, establishing new balances of faith, trade, and governance.
 However, it should be known that many other Huma civilizations exist other than the two mentioned here.

 - <a href="Current Line.html">Current Line</a>: We are currently in the 40th year of the Current Line.
 The most notable event so far has been the expansion of the Airship Pact, a pact made between classes regarding individual demands and expectations of innerplanar travel by airship.
 This meeting, held in Hypri, hosted powerful speeches to the Chain of Delta, a historically isolated class from the western steppes of Wyldere.